 take up space from the total.
 It plays no role that the NAS subdataset can be

 assigned a bigger quota than the user has at their disposal since it is the quota from

 the top-level dataset that is applied, i.e. in the default state the value is 250 GB.

 This means thatin order to create a VPS subdataset, we first need to free up space, i.e. another VPS (sub)dataset needs to be shrunk by at least 10 GB.
 On an NAS, only the quota from the highest-level dataset is applied and the subdataset quotas can have any settings.

-Snapshots can be seen and created in the Backups menu.
+Mounts can be seen in the VPS details:

 one/two dataset is mounted above the